OpenNyAI/Opennyai/docs/source/rr/rr_structure.rst

 Predict Rhetorical Roles
 ================
 Use following python to get structure of 2 court judgments using sentence rhetorical roles.
-For running all 3 AI models together on input text, please refer to :ref:`here<Run All 3 AI models on Input Judgment Texts>` .
+For running all 3 AI models together on input text, please refer :ref:`here<Run All 3 AI models on Input Judgment Texts>` .

 .. code-block:: python